howsoai/howso-docs/source/user_guide/sparse_data.rst

 What a Missing Value Means
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-When computing similarity between cases, a missing value is considered to be of maximal uncertainty for that feature.
+When computing similarity between cases, a missing value is considered to be of maximal :ref:`uncertainty <user_guide/terminology:uncertainty>` for that feature.
 This is true even if both cases have missing values in the same place.
 After all, :math:`NaN \neq NaN`.
 As mentioned above, if the data you are working with contain missing values that represent something specific, those should be changed from missing values to something else.
 If we were to treat those values as missing, matches would not be considered similar and may therefore harm predictions in that instance.

 How Well are Sparse Data Handled